 Heather was a program director for the Traveling School and has led more than 100 students in 12 different countries.
 She directed the education program and summer camp at a demonstration farm in Maine, and is currently an international corporate coach and facilitator for Coverdale, Inc. She is a graduate of Williams College and is completing a Masters degree in Transformative Leadership and Applied Organizational Development through Prescott College.
 She lives in Portland, ME, where she organizes permaculture garden installation work parties.
 Heather loves to play Ultimate Frisbee, cross country ski next to the ocean, cook with friends, and discover creative ways to grow food in the city.

-Nat got her start in education at residential outdoor education programs in high school and subsequently spent six years as a curriculum designer and facilitator at a residential summer camp in Oregon.
+Nat got started in education at residential outdoor education programs in high school and subsequently spent six years as a curriculum designer and facilitator at a residential summer camp in Oregon.
 Most recently, Nat served as the Director of Education and Programs at Aynah, a non-profit that provides experiential education about cooperative businesses and social justice.
-In her work, as in her life, she emphasizes democratic group process, youth empowerment, and play.
-When she's not educating, Nat can be found on stage in her world beat jam band, working on her cooperative house, or riding her bicycle.
-Nat can't wait to play, sing, and dig deep into questions of who we are as leaders and change-makers this summer.
+In work, as in life, Nat emphasizes democratic group process, youth empowerment, and play.
+When not educating, Nat can be found on stage in their world beat jam band, working on their cooperative house, or riding their bicycle.

 Bekah Hykan, Logistics Program Director, Economics & the Environment Teacher